SehanduK/medical-appointment-scheduler/README.md

 This Medical Appointment Scheduling System is a web-based application designed to manage and schedule doctor appointments efficiently.
 The system allows patients to view available doctors, check their schedules, and book appointments at convenient times.

-(NOTE : This is a brief explanation about the system that I got from the AI,so we can get an idea about how this system works.
+(NOTE : This is a brief explanation about the system,so we can get an idea about how this system works.
 Finally we should discuss and add more things to develop it as well.)

 Main Purpose